SPEECHCOG/VGS_order_CogSci/README.md

 This repository contains the instructions and scripts to replicate experiments reported in:

 Khorrami, Cruz Blandon & Räsänen: Computational Insights to Acquisition of Phonemes, Words, and Word Meanings in Early Language: Sequential or Parallel Acquisition?
 Proc.
-CogSci-2023, Sydney, Australia.
-Accepted for publication. (https://escholarship.org/uc/item/79t028n8)
+CogSci-2023, Sydney, Australia. (https://escholarship.org/uc/item/79t028n8)

 # Model Source